Alfresco/alfresco-ng2-components/lib/process-services-cloud/README.md

-# Alfresco Process Services Cloud Library
+# ⚠️ DEPRECATED: Alfresco Process Services Cloud Library

+**This library is deprecated and will no longer receive updates or support.**

 Contains a variety of components, directives and services used throughout ADF